We catch up with Dearbhla our incredible Barre Teacher ahead of the Christmas Barre Workshop on December 10th

 During exercise, our body naturally releases feel-good hormones called ‘endorphins’.
 These endorphins make you feel energised during and after the workout, ensuring you bounce out of the studio with a pink, shiny grin.
 You will likely sleep better and wake up refreshed.
 Inactivity fuels inactivity, energy fuels more energy.
 In short, the more you give to your exercise sessions, the more benefits you will reap in your everyday life.
 Our catchy playlists and groovy moves and shakes will have you laughing and forgetting your stresses in minutes.
 Socks on.
 Music up.
 World off.

-Sign up to Dearbhla’s Cardio Barre Workshop on Sunday 19th of November at 130pm – Click Here To Book
+Sign up to Lauren & Dearbhla’s Barre Workshop on December 10th at 1:30pm – Click Here To Book